colin-gourlay/sundown-sessions/src/content/releases/g/gaye-bykers-on-acid/nosedive-karma-ep/index.md

 ---
 ## About

-Nosedive Karma EP is a release by Gaye Bykers On Acid released in 1987.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Nosedive Karma.
+*Nosedive Karma EP* earns its place in the Sundown Sessions catalogue through “Nosedive Karma”, a selection that offers a direct route into Gaye Bykers On Acid's work.

+Heard in the context of the full release, “Nosedive Karma” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Nosedive Karma